-Windermere, Lake District National Park
+Windermere, Cumbria, Lake District

-Aerial view of Lake Windermere © Getty
+Aerial view of Lake Windermere ©Getty

 At 10.5 miles long, Windermere is the largest body of water in the Lake District.
 The lake was one of Arthur Ransome’s inspirations for Swallows and Amazons.
 These days, the lake shore is home to hotels, activity companies and sailing centres – perfect for exploring glistening waters and tree-topped islands.

-Coniston Water, Lake District National Park
+Coniston Water, Cumbria, Lake District

 Best known for Donald Campbell’s tragically failed attempt at the world speed record in 1967, Coniston Water is also a scenic gem, situated beneath the lofty summit of the Old Man of Coniston.
 Visitors can hire boats to truly appreciate the vista, and then head to John Ruskin’s former home, Brantwood, now a museum and centre for the arts.